Home

 leadership influences safety outcomes

 Why It Matters: When leaders don't prioritize safety, employees will feel less motivated to do the same.
-This can result in a lax attitude towards safety procedures and an increased risk of accidents and ultimately a workplace safety culture..
+This can result in a lax attitude towards safety procedures and an increased risk of accidents and ultimately a weak workplace safety culture..

 How to Fix It: